Tems-py/Discord-Python-Ticket-System/README.md

 - Python 3.8.6 or higher
 - discord.py (Tested with version 1.6.0)
-- PostgreSQL Database (I am using a local PostgreSQL Database - dont know how it works with online DBs)
+- PostgreSQL Database (I am using a local PostgreSQL Database)
 - asyncpg

 # How to create a local PostgreSQL Database